o28o/fdg/README.md

 Perfect for those who are looking for Awakening and study Pali.
 You can get all occurrences of the definition, metaphor, practice etc.
-Script ignores later chapters of texts using only DN, MN, SN, AN and UD.
-But user has option to add other books of KN to search.
+By default search is made in DN, MN, SN, AN.
+But user has option to add other books of KN.

 # fdg.offline
 Offline version of fdg